 PPA as we know it today was officially formed in 1880.
 Photography was becoming a real and recognized profession and, as we know, with greater success comes greater challenges.
 PPA developed programs to deal with the financial and managerial issues photographers were facing and helped them thrive, even during difficult economic times.
 It also established a tradition of continuing education by providing annual forums for noted photographers.

-Today, PPA is over 25,000 members strong and growing every day.
+Today, PPA is a photography group over 29,000 members strong and growing every day.
 For over 140 years, we have represented photographers in a professional, caring manner.
 We face issues the founders never imagined, and we continue to adapt to a changing environment.
 But there is one thing that won’t ever change—we will work tirelessly to support photographers, protect your livelihood, enhance your knowledge and push you to be as successful as you can be.

 The economic slump of the 1880s negatively affected many professions, including photography.
 In an attempt to keep photographers interested in the association during this period, money was appropriated for gold and silver medals and trophy cups to honor award-winning photographs displayed at conventions.
 The concept of "photographic salons" was developed at the 1906 convention.
 The salons consisted of 25 photographs, selected by a jury as representing the best shown that year, paving the way for the present annual International Print Exhibition and its prestigious traveling Loan Collection, which each year is seen by thousands of viewers worldwide.